 Each time you are out volunteering there will be regular visits from LDNPA staff and Rangers, as well as support from other partner organisations.
 You'll also be a member of WhatsApp groups that provide immediate information and support.

 This role is perfect for volunteers who are looking to meet new people, learn new skills and join a vibrant team.
 You'll get to meet people from all over the world and share your knowledge and passion for the Lake District.

 In addition, you'll receive:

-You can apply by completing our online application form.
+You can apply here.
 A member of the Volunteers Service will then get in touch to discuss starting your volunteering journey.